brandon1024/cmder/README.md

 The library will help you define, structure and execute your commands, but that's about it. `cmder` embraces simplicity because sometimes, less is better.

-To define a new commands, simply define a type that implements the `Command` interface.
+To define a new command, simply define a type that implements the `Command` interface.
 If you want your command to have additional behaviour like flags or subcommands, simply implement the appropriate interfaces.

+`cmder` also offers a [flag](flag/doc.go) package which is a drop-in replacement for the standard library package of the same name for parsing POSIX/GNU style flags.

+Here are some highlights:

 - Bring your own types. `cmder` doens't force you to use special `command` structs.
 As long as you implement our narrow interfaces, you're good to go!